If carcinization happens when languages evolve to be more like Rust, then what do you call it when Rust evolves to be more like Java? Caffeination?

 is locked.

-let gc1 = Gc::new(Mutex::new(()));
+let gc1 = new;

-let gc2 = gc1.clone();
+let gc2 = gc1.clone;

-let guard = gc1.lock()?;
+let guard = gc1.lock?;

-drop(gc2); // suppose this triggers a cleanup
+drop; // suppose this triggers a cleanup

 While traversing the reference graph, the dfs

-visitor would attempt to visit the mutex, lock it,
+visitor would attempt to

-and try to carry on.
-However, since the same thread that triggered the allocation still holds a guard to that
+thread that triggered the allocation still holds a guard to that mutex,

-mutex, the thread would deadlock disastrously.
-Lucky for us, we know that any allocation with a held mutex guard
+the thread would deadlock disastrously.
+Lucky for us, we know that any

-must still be accessible (due to Mutex
+allocation with a held mutex guard must still be accessible (due to

 ’s excellent API), so we can be certain that if we fail to

-acquire a mutex, we have immediate proof that an allocation is accessible.
+acquire a mutex, we have immediate proof that an allocation is

 To take advantage of that, we’ll make visiting a collectable type a fallible operation, and make it so that failing to acquire a lock also fails the visit.